sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 }
 }}}

 Gives a ratio of about 4.5.
+But then, some of it is due to load/store times, so it might still make sense to try.

 == Linear algebra mod p^n, for log_2 p small-ish ==